vsrinivas/fuchsia/development/languages/fidl/reference/compiler.md

-# FIDL: Compiler Interface
+# Compiler Interface

 This document describes the command-line interface to the FIDL compiler.

 Information on the internals of that tool lives [alongside the source of the tool](../../system/host/fidl/README.md).

-See [FIDL: Overview](index.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.
+See [Overview](index.md) for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.

 ## Overview